 - Go to .

 - Simply click on whenever you see that an update is available.
-Also, check the box right next to .
+Also, you can enable the option .

 As you can see, there is nothing difficult about keeping your Mac up to date with the newest Mac software updates.
 Once you check the box to automate the updates, you won’t need to manually schedule them at all- just enjoy your computer at its fastest performance.

 Install MacCleaner Pro to optimize your storage space